About the Trucking Industry

 Q: How much does truck driving school cost?

-A: Trainco’s tuition is $3,995 – a small investment to qualify for a profitable career.
+A: Trainco’s tuition is $$4,995.00 – a small investment to qualify for a profitable career.
 And that’s only if you have to pay for it.
 Trainco is approved by both Michigan Works and the Ohio Department of Jobs and Family Services.
 Our Perrysburg, Ohio campus is VA-approved.
-And many trucking companies offer tuition reimbursement.
+And many trucking companies offer tuition reimbursement, including our partners at SWIFT Transportation.
 Learn more about our tuition.

 Q: What is the length of the Class A CDL Program?

 A: When it comes to CDL training, fast and furious is never the way – not if you plan to create responsible drivers safely guiding 80,000 pounds down the road!
-Our day classes are four weeks in length, our evening classes are five weeks long, and the weekend classes run 14 weeks.
+Trainco offers a 12 Day Automatic Transmission Program that meets from 7:00 am – 5:30 pm Monday through Friday.
+There is a 15 Day Manual Transmission Program to learn how to shift 10 speed transmissions.
+These programs cover the material and allow you to practice your new skills to operate a semi-tractor trailer.
 We produce the best CDL “A” drivers in the industry, and we know this is best accomplished with small classes and lots of face-to-face instructor/student interaction.
 Learn more about about what we cover in our Class A program.

 Q: How do I know I’m getting quality training?